perturbing/vasil-tests/collateral-output-cip-40.md

 ```
 This output has an inline datum and contains a reference script that corresponds to the script address at hand.
 ## Constructing a transaction with a failing script execution
-To showcase how we can specify the spending of a collateral input we construct a transaction that does not meet the requirements to successfully validate this always validating script.
+To showcase how we can specify the spending of a collateral input, we construct a transaction that does not meet the requirements to successfully validate this always validating script.
 We do this by explicitly wrongfully stating in the transaction how many abstract execution units are needed for execution of the script.
 This amount is characterized by two values, `exBudgetCPU` and `exBudgetMemory` which we represent with a tuple of integers in the transaction.
-The amount will be less than the true value needed for correct validation and thus execution will fail.
+The amount will be less than the true value needed for correct validation, and thus execution will fail.
 This results in the collateral being taken.
-The output we will use as a collateral is the output
+The output we will use as a collateral is the output,
 ```
 $ cardano-cli query utxo --address $(cat key1.addr) --testnet-magic 9
                            TxHash                                 TxIx        Amount
 --------------------------------------------------------------------------------------
 932704ece8010bb6603c2b43fba97390f4c88dac0283f26fdb62fdf2ed22abfa     1        100000000 lovelace + 1 4844bf6c04c26579aebb72d416167f5cce8446ae022a4e712130bc94.5072696d65436f756e746572 + TxOutDatumNone
 ```
 Note that this transaction output contains a native asset.
-To explicitly mention the available abstract execution units we use the `build-raw` client command which allows us to specify more details about the transaction and can allow us to force the creation of a failing transaction with the flag `--script-invalid`  flag.
+To explicitly mention the available abstract execution units, we use the `build-raw` client command which allows us to specify more details about the transaction and can allow us to force the creation of a failing transaction with the flag `--script-invalid`  flag.
 ```
 $ cardano-cli transaction build-raw \
 --babbage-era \